GenericMappingTools/GMT.jl/README.md

 Julia wrapper for the Generic Mapping Tools [GMT](http://gmt.soest.hawaii.edu)

 There is no manual yet but looking into the tests.jl should give a (good) idea on how it works.
-Note also that this wrapper works only with the GMT5.2.1.
-The developing version suffered too many changes and won't work with this wrapper anymore.
-A new version of this wrapper will be released parallel to GMT5.3 (by end of September).
+Note also that this wrapper works only with the new GMT5.3.1 (GMT.jl 0.0.1 version worked with GMT5.2.1).

 Install
 =======

-    (Pkg.init()		# If you haven't done it yet) Pkg.add("GMT")
+    Pkg.add("GMT")

 On OSX, with a manual GMT build and dependencies obtained with Homebrew (that are installed at /user/local/lib), I had to help